 As the independent workforce continues to grow, the right policies and infrastructure must be in place to support it.
 MBO Partners is working with top leaders in Washington and on Capitol Hill to create a Certified Self-Employed solution that would provide independents and the organizations that hire them with a compliant way to do business together.

-News and notes for independents and their clients around the web.
-This is the June 6, 2016 edition.
+News and notes for independent contractors around the web.
+This is the February 29, 2016 edition.